First News » Talking Points » Education & Schools » How non-fiction inspires reluctant readers and boosts reading for pleasure

 Reading with a critical eye

-Teachers looking for non-fiction texts to introduce to students might do well to start with the news.
-Research carried by the National Literacy Trust found that half of children were worried about not being able to spot fake news, highlighting the need to raise the profile of critical literacy across the curriculum.
+Teachers looking to introduce non-fiction texts to students might do well to start with the news.
+Separate National Literacy Trust research found that half of children were worried about not being able to spot fake news.
+This points to the need to raise the profile of critical literacy across the curriculum.

-A survey carried out for a 2019 report by the International Broadcasting Trust (IBT) found that 86 per cent of children wanted to know what was happening in the world but were uncertain of where to find this information.
+A survey carried out for a 2019 report by the International Broadcasting Trust found that 86 per cent of children wanted to know what was happening in the world, but were unsure where to find it.
+Non-fiction answers a real appetite, which is part of why it works so well with readers who shrug off fiction.

-By consuming news from a publication such as First News, an award-winning newspaper written especially for young people, children develop their reading skills and build their understanding of the rapidly changing world in which they are growing up.
+By reading a publication such as First News, an award-winning newspaper written especially for young people, children build their reading skills alongside their understanding of the fast-changing world they are growing up in.

-Secondary English teacher Michelle Shufflebottom says that giving her students regular independent reading time with the newspaper has had a marked effect: “We wanted to introduce high-quality non-fiction texts as a gateway to their GCSE experience,” she says.
+Secondary English teacher Michelle Shufflebottom has seen the effect of giving students regular independent reading time with the newspaper.
+“We wanted to introduce high-quality non-fiction texts as a gateway to their GCSE experience,” she says.
 “We wanted to encourage them to see reading as something that isn’t just about big, heavy books but a way of improving their awareness of the world.”

-“A year and a half in, students are noticeably more confident at talking about big issues and have a better understanding of what is happening in the world around them,” Shufflebottom says.
+Her students read the newspaper, share interesting items, then discuss and debate them.
+They also complete comprehension exercises and vocabulary puzzles based on news stories, in class and for homework.
+“A year and a half in, students are noticeably more confident at talking about big issues and have a better understanding of what is happening in the world around them,” she says.

-Another benefit of reading is to increase empathy, and when students are reading non-fiction that means increasing their empathy for real people in real situations.
-According to the Organisation for Economic Cooperation and Development, by examining local, global and intercultural issues in order to understand and appreciate different perspectives and world views, young people are able to “interact successfully and respectfully with others and take responsible action toward sustainability and collective wellbeing”.
+Reading also builds empathy, and with non-fiction that means empathy for real people in real situations.
+According to the Organisation for Economic Cooperation and Development, examining local, global and intercultural issues helps young people understand and appreciate different perspectives, so they can interact respectfully with others and take responsible action toward collective wellbeing.

-Newspapers are a great source of stories, and they are also a stepping stone to further non-fiction reading.
-Biographies, blogs, histories, academic research, letters and diaries connected to the stories in the news can give students a deeper and richer understanding of the world around them.
+Newspapers are a rich source of stories and a stepping stone to wider non-fiction.
+Biographies, blogs, histories, research, letters and diaries connected to the news give students a deeper understanding of the world.
 “We can talk about current events, relate them to past events, and even make predictions of what this might cause, or what might happen next,” says Lauren McFarlane, of St Michael’s Catholic School, High Wycombe.

-For example, asking students to read a blog written by someone around their age in Malaysia after reading a news story about the abdication of the King of Malaysia raises interesting questions.
+Reading a blog by someone their own age in another country, after a news story about that place, raises real questions for students.
 How do their living conditions differ?
 What about their schooling?
-Do they have the same priorities?
-Comparing their lives to those living in perhaps very different circumstances is the first step for your students in becoming truly global citizens.
+Do they share the same priorities?
+Comparing their own lives with very different ones is a first step toward becoming a global citizen.

 How non-fiction inspires reading for pleasure

-Craig Liddle, assistant head at Springfield Junior School in Derbyshire, says he has seen remarkable improvements since starting to explore online news with pupils in combination with other activities.
+Craig Liddle, assistant head at Springfield Junior School in Derbyshire, has seen the difference with exactly the children the 2026 data flags as most at risk.
 “I use First News with Year 6 in our guided reading lessons,” he says.
 “The children like the different range of activities on offer and how they link to news and current affairs.
 Even the hardest to reach and disadvantaged children are all engaging.

 “Many of my reluctant readers don’t think they are reading and comprehending, and this is a huge positive for me and them.
 We have a dramatic improvement in children’s weekly reading scores and we hope this will continue to improve.”